javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - You already downloaded the libraries yesterday that we will use today:
     - **PyTorch:** A deep learning framework for building and training models.
-    - **Hugging Face:** A platform and library for natural language processing (NLP) models and datasets.
-    - **Transformers:** A library by Hugging Face for state-of-the-art NLP models.
+    - **datasets** A library from Hugging Face used to access, load, process, and share large datasets.

 ---

 Let's have a look at the files **```train.py```** and **```run_train.sbatch```** in the repo.